awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/test-drive-firehose.md

 ## Prerequisites<a name="test-drive-requirements"></a>

 Before you begin, create a delivery stream\.
-For more information, see [Creating an Amazon Kinesis Firehose Delivery Stream](basic-create.md)\.
+For more information, see [Creating an Amazon Kinesis Data Firehose Delivery Stream](basic-create.md)\.

 ## Test Using Amazon S3 as the Destination<a name="test-drive-destination-s3"></a>